 This manual details the policies and standard operating procedures for NARST.
 One responsibility of the Board of Directors is to change the policies and procedures as needed and where permitted under the NARST Bylaws.

-In the cases in which a change in policies and procedures requires Board approval, the Director or committee authoring the approved motion must submit the motion and corresponding changes to enable the Immediate Past President to annually update the master copy of the manual.
-Revisions of NARST Policies and Procedures manual will be made by the Immediate Past President and presented to the Board for approval at its October Board meeting, and the updated version will be posted on the NARST website by the end of December the same calendar year (example: December 2020 posting) to be in effect from January to December the following calendar year (example: effective January 2021 to December 2021).
+In the cases in which a change in policies and procedures requires Board approval, the Director or committee authoring the approved motion must submit the motion and corresponding changes to enable the Secretary-Treasurer and Management Company to update the master copy of the Policies and Procedures manual.
+Revisions of NARST Policies and Procedures (PP) manual will be presented by the relevant board member to the Board for approval at a scheduled board meeting, the Secretary-Treasurer and Management Company make the approved changes and the updated version will be posted on the NARST website (Feb, May, August, November).
 Additionally, a more extensive review of the manual will be carried out every three years.